dpi-tta-slides/how-to-get-your-first-5-users/PITCHME.md

 - If not, no worries.
     - You just gave them free stuff.
-    - Remember to ask for that killer review.
+    - Remember to ask for that great review.
 - Think long term.

 ---